Diffraction and Standing Waves

 This also explains why the horn tends to be the overall virtual point source of emission for the entire speaker, while in a regular speaker, it’s between the tweeter (in direct radiation) and the mid-woofer.

 These diffractions significantly affect the vertical polar response and even the horizontal one when components are very close.
-This diffraction, present in all speaker designs, becomes more problematic when a waveguide is added to the mid-woofer and the center-to-center spacing is less than 17-20 cm.
+This diffraction, present in all speaker designs, becomes more problematic when a waveguide is added to the mid-woofer and the vertical center-to-center spacing is less than 17-20 cm.

 Let’s take the worst case: Here are two polar plots of a tweeter waveguide, one with the horn alone and another with a mid-woofer also using a waveguide at a center to center distance of 15 cm, but with the mid-woofer not emitting sound.